-Indo-China talks today at Chushul-Moldo border post
+Indo-China talks at Chushul-Moldo border post underway

-New Delhi, Nov 06: India and China will hold the 8th round of military commander level talks today.
-The talks will be held on the Indian side of Chushul-Moldo border post in Eastern Ladakh.
+New Delhi, Nov 06: The military commander talks between India and China are underway.
+The talks are being held on the Indian side of Chushul-Moldo border post in Eastern Ladakh.

 The talks are crucial and New Delhi hopes for partial disengagement at some friction points along the Line of Actual Control (LAC) in eastern Ladakh.